anniezh12/anniezh12.github.io/_posts/2018-12-23-setting_up_ruby_rails_environment_and_connecting_to_github.markdown

  Since I am using RVM (Ruby Version Manager) in order to use Ruby and Rails.
 I can accomplish this by visition [link](https://rvm.io/) and following the steps.

- step1. `sudo apt-get update` in order to update the current system.
+ step 1. `sudo apt-get update` in order to update the current system.

- step-2.
+ step  2.
 Next I installed the RVM  using the other two commands as described in the documentation i.e
 ```
  `gpg2 --recv-keys 409B61796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB`